 Shopify, however, gets most of the background work done for you.
 It is a fully hosted platform, after all.
 Therefore, it takes care of the installation, management, updates, and backups.
 It will also make sure your website is secure and is performing to its full potential.
 Bonus aspect is the fact that Shopify offers 24/7 support to make sure you are satisfied with their service and your store.

 Once you sign up, you can pick a design for your website, and create a gorgeous one using the drag and drop builder.
+You also have access to a multitude of apps and plugins to optimize and supercharge your e-commerce store.
 You will experience the lack of control you would typically have with WooCommerce, but the big question here is if you appreciate that or not.

 Features available to you